API Integration: A Practical Guide to Maximizing Business Efficiency

 Let’s look at some common ways businesses achieve API integration.

-Coding to Build a Custom API Integration
+Custom-code to Build an API Integration

 So you want to create a custom-made integration for your business.
 Possible?
 Yes.
 Feasible?
 Not so much.

 Firstly, you must create the entire integration layer and then provide automation for exchanging information.
 It means manual hand-written code for transforming, consolidating, refining, and transferring data from diverse sources or applications.
+This can take weeks or sometimes months to complete.
+It also wastes a lot of productive development time and resources.

 Secondly, consider that each application has its own set of REST APIs.
 Developers must ensure that they appropriately map, store, capture, and use different data formats.